 Though working together beforehand, it was in July of 1986 that the Lafayette String Quartet’s career was officially launched.
 That same year the LSQ won the Cleveland Quartet Competition resulting in two years of study with members of the Cleveland Quartet at the Eastman School of Music.
 Ann studied with Donald Weilerstein both as a soloist and as a chamber musician.
 Charlie Castleman and Lynn Blakesly were also wonderful influences.

-Until his untimely death in December of 1997 however, it was Rostislav Dubinsky, primarius of the Borodin Quartet, who remained the musical father for all of the members of the LSQ.
-It was his belief in the quartet; his dedication to them as individuals and his constant encouragement that enabled the LSQ to continue working as a foursome for over 20 years, a feat no other all-female quartet has managed.
+Until his untimely death in December of 1997, Rostislav Dubinsky, primarius of the Borodin Quartet, remained the musical father of the LSQ.
+His dedication to them and loving encouragement, enabled the LSQ to continue working together as the same foursome for over 30 years, a feat no other all-female quartet has ever managed.

-Active in the music scene of Victoria and abroad, Ann is concertmaster of the Galiano Ensemble, and is a huge advocate for Strings in the public schools.
+Active in the music scene of Victoria and abroad, Ann served as concertmaster of the Galiano Ensemble, and is a huge advocate for Strings in the public schools.
 Along with her colleague Pamela Highbaugh Aloni, she conceived of and team-teaches the Strings Mentoring program at UVic.
-She has often performed for the Olympic Music and Eine Kleine Summer Festivals, and has been an instructor for the CYMC, the National Youth Orchestra of Canada, and the Egmont Summer Music Festival.
-She is in great demand as a violin and chamber music coach, adjudicator and player.
+She has performed for the Olympic Music and Eine Kleine Summer Festivals, and has been an instructor for the CYMC, the National Youth Orchestra of Canada, and the Egmont Summer Music Festival.
+She is in great demand as a violin and chamber music coach and adjudicator.

-Ann has recorded numerous times for CBC radio both as a soloist and with the Lafayette String Quartet.
-Along with the many recordings of the LSQ, Ann and her mother have recorded Murray Adaskin’s first Sonata for Violin and Piano (AdLar), she has recorded “Cluck Old Hen” variations by David Jaffe and had recently released a recording of Beethoven string trios arranged for guitar with her UVic colleagues Alex Dunn, guitar, Lanny Pollet, flute and Joanna Hood, viola.
-Ann was also very lucky to have the opportunity to perform the Brahms Double concerto with the Sooke Philharmonic in two performances with her colleague Pamela Highbaugh Aloni.
+Ann has recorded for CBC radio both as a soloist and with the Lafayette String Quartet.
+Along with LSQ discs, Ann and her mother recorded Murray Adaskin’s first Sonata for Violin and Piano (AdLar), she has recorded “Cluck Old Hen” variations by David Jaffe, and Beethoven string trios arranged for guitar with colleagues Alex Dunn, guitar, Lanny Pollet, flute and Joanna Hood, viola.
+She performed the Brahms Double Concerto with the Sooke Philharmonic and the West Coast Symphony Orchestra with her colleague Pamela Highbaugh Aloni.

 Ann is an avid, but amateur, horsewoman and is the mother of Ella and Abby Goldschmid.